 Food for Action

 Food poverty is pervasive in disparate areas of the world with around 821 million people short of food to live a healthy life.
 Given how crucial it is for food to be used resourcefully, airlines around the world have tried to alleviate this issue by contributing their unused foods.

-For example, Air Canada and Air Canada Centre donate approximately 15,000 unused foods to the food rescue organisation Second Harvest on an annual basis.
+For example, according to NRDC’s article Game Changer, Air Canada and Air Canada Centre donate approximately 15,000 unused foods to the food rescue organisation Second Harvest on an annual basis.
 And in March last year, Air Canada and Air Canada Foundations worked alongside Second Harvest’s FoodRescue.ca to redistribute meals fresh from in-flight kitchens as flights were being suspended leaving food to go to waste.
 Over 2,330 kg of fresh food from seven cities were redistributed across Canada – including fresh vegetables, salads, sandwich wraps, muffins, milk etcetera.

 Air Canada were not the only ones to redistribute food.
-In a bid to reduce landfill wastage whilst supporting people in need, Qatar’s aircraft catering company (QACC) partnered with local charity Hifz Al Naema to redistribute up to 300kg of food and beverage a day, including whole fruits, cereals, soft drinks, yoghurt, and chocolates.
+In a bid to reduce landfill wastage whilst supporting people in need, Qatar’s aircraft catering company (QACC) partnered with local charity Hifz Al Naema to redistribute up to 300kg of food and beverage a day.
 Cathay Pacific too have been donating uneaten meals and unused beverages to local NGOs with the airline stating that ‘‘[u]nfortunately aeroplane food waste is unavoidable.’’